Exchange (organized market)

-An exchange, bourse (/bʊərs/), trading exchange or trading venue is an organized market where (especially) tradable securities, commodities, foreign exchange, futures, and options contracts are bought and sold.
+An exchange, bourse (/bʊərs/), trading exchange or trading venue is an organized market where people can buy and sell financial instruments, such as tradable securities, commodities, foreign exchange and derivative contracts.

 History

 12th century: Brokers on the Grand Bridge, France

 In the twelfth century, foreign exchange dealers in France were responsible for controlling and regulating the debts of agricultural communities on behalf of banks.
 These were actually the first brokers.
 They met on the Grand Bridge in Paris, the current Pont au Change.
 It takes its name from the forex brokers.

 13th century: Huis ter Beurze, Belgium

 The term bourse is related to the 13th-century inn named "Huis ter Beurze" owned by Van der Beurze family in Bruges, Belgium, where traders and foreign merchants from across Europe, especially the Italian Republics of Genoa, Florence and Venice, conducted business in the late medieval period.
 The building, which was established by Robert van der Beurze as a hostelry, had operated from 1285.
 Its managers became famous for offering judicious financial advice to the traders and merchants who frequented the building.
 This service became known as the "Beurze Purse" which is the basis of bourse, meaning an organized place of exchange.
 Eventually, the building became solely a place for trading in commodities.

 During the 18th century, the façade of the Huis ter Beurze was rebuilt with a wide frontage of pilasters.
 However, in 1947 it was restored to its original medieval appearance.